theseus-os/theseus-os.github.io/posts/2021-11-01-October-Update-WASM.md

  1. The simple approach: use the [`wasmi` intepreter crate from parity-tech](https://github.com/paritytech/wasmi)
     * Relatively simple, as `wasmi` is `no_std`-compliant and requires only minimal interfacing with the host platform in order to use it
     * We can implement WASI system calls as needed, which acts as the glue is the glue between the WASM environment and the rest of Theseus's subsystems
- 2. The complex approach: port the [`wasmtime` WASM runtime project](https://github.com/bytecodealliance/wasmtime) to Theseus
+ 2. The complex approach: port the [Wasmtime WASM runtime project](https://github.com/bytecodealliance/wasmtime) to Theseus
     * Massively complex with dozens of platform-specific logic and API calls
     * Tons of legacy dependencies, e.g., libc- and POSIX-style memory management, signal handling, system calls, and usage of many Rust libstd features